utkarsh-cpu/aimakeragent/PERFORMANCE_OPTIMIZATIONS.md

 # Performance Optimizations Implemented

-This document outlines the bundle size and performance optimizations implemented for task 13.8.
+This document outlines the bundle size and performance optimizations implemented.

 ## 🎯 Task Objectives